nasrabadiAM/learnings/license/apache-license.md

 ```

-#### 2.then you should add below text as a comment to top of your all files in project.
+#### 2.then you should add below text as a comment to top of your all files in your project.

 ```markdown
 Copyright [yyyy] [name of copyright owner]